 Tips on How to Dress Like a Local in Iran

 Covering the Hair

-Women in Iran must cover their hair but there are a variety of head-coverings that they wear.
-As a tourist, a shawl or headscarf would suffice and there are different manners to put it on.
+Women in Iran must cover their hair, but there are a variety of head-coverings that they wear.
+As a tourist, a shawl or headscarf would suffice, and there are different manners to put it on.
 You can look up different videos on the Internet on how best to wrap a headscarf, how to keep it in place and how to wear one in the most comfortable manner.

-If your shawl falls down do not be afraid.
-It happens all the time and there is tolerance.
+If your shawl falls down, do not be afraid.
+It happens all the time, and there is tolerance.

-While you are in a private place, wearing the hijab does not apply.
+While in a private place, wearing the hijab does not apply.
 However, be sure to put it back on if you leave your hotel room and go to the lobby or reception, for example.
 It’s often easy to forget when you do something quickly in the confines of the hotel.